 The siren sounded in the 1971 grand final and Graeme Langlands sank to his knees, defeated but not beaten.

-Spotting him on the ground Ron Coote, now the Men of League Foundation Chairman, walked toward him, offered his hand and pulled him up.
+Spotting him on the ground Ron Coote, now the Men of League Foundation Honorary President, walked toward him, offered his hand and pulled him up.

 In essence, it says everything the Foundation is now about.

 When Paula Gowland, a long-time volunteer for the Kawana Dolphins, fell while hanging curtains she broke her leg in four places.
 Paula eventually required an amputation after complications.

 Unable to cover the hefty hospital bills, the Men of League Foundation stepped in.